TEN DAYS CYCLING – from €1,420

 Please note: all pictures used on this page are of roads/locations on the tour and taken on previous visits to the region.

 Where do we go?

-The tour does a loop through the south-east of the Alentejo region, going almost to the border with Spain before turning west as we skirt the ranges of hills that separate the Alentejo from the Algarve.
+The tour does a loop through the south-east of the Alentejo region, going almost to the border with Spain before turning west to follow the hills that separate the Alentejo from the Algarve.